The Face of the Millennial Anti-Abortion Movement

 The Atlantic

-As the founding president of the pro-life organization Live Action, Rose is no longer a scandal-making firebrand.
+Rose is no longer a scandal-making firebrand.
 Recently, she has remarketed herself a “human rights activist” at the forefront of a culture war.
 Her polished public persona inverts the talking points of modern feminism.

 “The popular narrative has been that abortion is going to somehow empower women,” Rose says in the film, “when we know that it’s an act of violence against our children.”

 In the film, Rose states her goal plainly: to effectually reverse Roe v.
 Wade.
 To this end, she pushes out anti-abortion content on social media platforms every day to an audience of millions.
-She also lobbies the United States government.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.